et2536/EhsanTabatabaie.github.io/README.md

 * **Mechanical stresses**: Impact , compression, and vibration resistance.
 * **Thermal environment**: Operating temperature range of 20 to 120 farenhight.
 * **Chemical exposure**: Resistance to moisture, solvents, or other chemicals.
-* **Size and shape**: Holds 6 count of one sixth of a 10 inch cake with a height of 2 inches .
+* **Size and shape**: Holds 6 count of one sixth of a 10 inche cake with a height of 2 inches .
 * **Aesthetic considerations**: Surface finish, color, texture.

 ## Materials